Skipsqueak514/Skipsqueak5.github.io/latest/migration/jexactyl.md

-# Migrate from Jexactyl v2.x
+# Migrate from PortalNodes v2.x

 ***

-Using this guide, you'll be able to upgrade to Jexactyl v3.x from v2.x.
+Using this guide, you'll be able to upgrade to PortalNodes v3.x from v2.x.

 ***